-Volunteer guardians ad litem are required to complete a three phase pre-service training program to become certified.
+Volunteer guardians ad litem are required to complete a two-phase pre-service training program to become certified.

-Our comprehensive curriculum includes independent study, virtual learning and fieldwork.
+Our comprehensive curriculum includes online training and fieldwork.
 Prospective volunteers must first submit an application before starting any training.

 Pre-service training is separate from the annual continuing education requirement, twelve hours of activities that must be completed to maintain a guardian ad litem certification.